Photos: Explosion Leaves Beirut In Shatters

 toggle caption

-Lebanese Red Cross ambulances gather outside the Mohammed al-Amin mosque in Beirut on Tuesday as they set up operations to search and rescue for victims following the massive explosion.
+Lebanese Red Cross ambulances gather outside the Mohammad al-Amin Mosque in Beirut on Tuesday as they set up search-and-rescue operations for victims following the massive explosion.

 Joseph Eid/AFP via Getty Images